Ma Hushan: Xinjiang War (1937)

 Ma Hushan formulated a plan for an anti-Soviet "jihad" to conquer the Kremlin, Russian Turkestan and Siberia.
 He promised a devastated Europe and the conquering of Russia and India.
 The anti-Soviet client uprising by Ma Hsi Jung (Ma Ho San) was reported by United Press International (UPI) 3 June 1937.

 Ma's troops were defeated by Sheng Shicai and the Soviets, and many of them deserted or defected.
 Ma fled to British India.
 He brought with him thousands of ounces of gold, which was confiscated by the British.
 The British kept that money to pay for the alleged "looting" of British property in Kashgar by Ma's troops, but eventually sent the money "back" to Sheng Shicai's regime.
 He was briefly detained by the British, then took a steamer from Calcutta back to China—specifically Qinghai province—in 1938.

 British telegrams from India in 1937 said that Tungans like Ma Zhongying and Ma Hushan had reached an agreement with the Soviets, whom they had previously fought, that since the Japanese had begun full-scale warfare with China, that Tungans led by Ma Hushan would help Chinese forces battle Japan, and that he would return to Gansu.

 Sven Hedin reported that a telegram from the diplomatic office in India stated Ma Hushan would "certainly obey the summons" to join the Chinese side in the war against Japan.

-Kuomintang Islamic insurgency in China (1950–58)
+Kuomintang insurgency in Southwestern China

-Ma led the Kuomintang Islamic insurgency in China from 1950 to 1954 against the PLA using guerrilla tactics.
+Ma led the Kuomintang anti-communist insurgency in Southwestern China from 1950 to 1954 against the PLA using guerrilla tactics.
 He was captured in 1954 and executed at Lanzhou.